geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/radarr.md

 ---
+title: How to run Radarr in Docker
-description: Radarr is a tool for finding, downloading and managing movies
+description: Radarr is a tool for finding, downloading and managing movies, and is a valuable addition to the docker-swarm AutoPirate stack
 ---

-# Radarr
+# Radarr in Autopirate Docker Swarm stack

 !!! warning
     This is not a complete recipe - it's a component of the [AutoPirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.